Skip to content

 Intellectual property rights

-Marketers must be careful to respect intellectual property rights when posting content online.
+Marketers must be careful about intellectual property rights when posting content online.

 Memes are a bit of a gray area for intellectual property risks.
 In fact, both a meme and its original materials can be copyrighted or trademarked.
 Images that include real people are particularly risky.